To be eligible for the CLS Scholarship Program applicants must:

 As part of the National Security Language Initiative (NSLI), the U.S. State Department's Critical Language Scholarships provide funding for U.S. citizen undergraduate, Master’s and Ph.D. students to participate in beginning, intermediate and/or advanced level summer language programs overseas at American Councils for International Education and affiliated partners.

 Languages: Arabic, Azerbaijani, Bangla, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Portuguese, Punjabi, Russian, Swahili, Turkish, and Urdu.

-The CLS Program is pleased to announce the addition of Brazilian Portuguese for 2019 and that Swahili will be offered at the beginning through advanced levels.
+The CLS Program is pleased to announce the addition of Brazilian Portuguese and that Swahili will be offered at the beginning through advanced levels.
 Please note that participants in the CLS Program are not required to have any experience studying critical languages for most of the fifteen languages.
 (Arabic, Chinese, Japanese, Persian, and Russian institutes have language prerequisites.)

 Programs range from 8 to 10 weeks, beginning in early to mid-June with a pre-departure orientation in the U.S. Students must attend the full program and participate in all program activities.
 Students in all disciplines including business, engineering, law, medicine, sciences and humanities are encouraged to apply.

 The national dealine for the CLS Scholarship Program is usually in the Fall, in late November.